Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ```

 ## A note to the reader
 Thankyou for making it this far.
-I acknowledge this may not be a standard readme.  however as this was a learn by doing project I felt it was benefical to explain how it evolved as my understanding of Python improved.
+I acknowledge this may not be a standard readme.
+However as this was a learn by doing project I felt it was benefical to explain how my understanding of Python has evolved in a short period of time.
+It has been an enjoyable exercise which has helpied me realise, the more I learn the less I know.

 [Return to README.md](README.md)